tumble-weed/myhelp/help.md

   au BufReadPost * if line("'\"") > 0 && line("'\"") <= line("$")
     \| exe "normal! g'\"" | endif
 endif
-# vim write a function to copy the text visually selected, to be copiedto a file.
-# vim write a function then when you place your cursor in a new file and do :pastf it will paste from that file
-# vim free hotkeys for this
-# how to make a new user in linux
 # linux checking against user password
 if pamtester pam_unix.so $USER authenticate; then
     echo "Authentication successful.
 You may proceed."